pedmiston/forward-summit/1-intro/intro.md

 plots with the data removed.

-Writing dynamic documents is an effective way of turning an analysis into a pipeline from raw data to published findings, with all the decisions you made along the way documented in code, so that you can very easily change things at any stage based on what you have learned about the data.
+Writing dynamic documents is an effective way of turning an analysis into a pipeline from raw data to final results, with all the decisions you made along the way documented in code, so that you can very easily change things at any stage based on what you have learned about the data.

 The empowering aspect of dynamic documents is that I don't fear sending out preliminary results and exploratory data analysis.
-I can make a quick and dirty plot, draw some conclusion from it, acknowledging that things might change later, but if they hold I have that same plot that I can clean up later.
+I can make a quick and dirty plot, draw some conclusion from it, acknowledging that things might change later, and it's easy for me to add in more complexity or account for more variance in the data later on.
 -->

 # The parable of the predicted results

-> The results were as predicted.
+> The results were just as predicted.
-_How do we know?_

 <!--
 The parable of the future experiment is a more positive use case for